 This came about due to two characteristics of the plant.
 One is the fact that the surface of the leaves has a waxy layer that allows water to bead up, and the second refers to the shiny black stems that resemble a maiden’s hair.
 So Adiantum capillus-veneris become commonly known as Venus Maidenhair, and also Southern Maidenhair, as the plant is native to the southern parts of the U.S.

 Maidenhair Fern Care

 This plant hates to dry out.
 I water mine about every 3 days.
 It also loves humidity which can be a problem in the winter.
 This is probably why some people grow them in bathrooms with a window.
 Another solution is adding a pebble humidity tray underneath the plant.

-If you forget to water it and it looks bad, try cutting it back any brown foliage.
+If you forget to water it and maidenhair fern looks like it's dying, try cutting back any brown foliage.
 It has an amazing Lazarus effect of returning from the dead.

-Note: Even though this plant loves water and humidity, it does not like to sit in water so make it drains well after watering and pour out any extra water that may be in the saucer.
+Note: Even though this plant loves water and humidity, it does not like to sit in water.
+Most plants will suffer if left to sit in water.
+Make sure it drains well after watering and pour out any extra water left in the saucer.

 Like many houseplants, the Maidenhair Fern likes bright indirect light.
-This means you should have it near but not in a window or make sure there is a sheer curtain to filter the bright light.
+This means you should have it near but not in a window or light source.
+If you have bright direct light use a sheer curtain to filter some of the light.
 You can also use supplemental full spectrum lights if you want to grow one somewhere in your home that just doesn't get enough light.